Woody2143/databaseChangeLog/README.md

 Filenames are "$datetime-$Summary.sql".
 By using the datetime the files are run in order.

 #DEVELOPMENT / PRODUCTION
 Is a config file containing connection information to the database.
 This is primarily used by other scripts in whatever application I'm working on.
-I don't normally track DEVELOPMENT/PRODUCTION in git; they are normally listed in .gitignore.
+The setupDemo.sh script will generate one for you.